 Joining a Grow Groups requires a 10 to 11‑week commitment to attend the weekly meetings and to do the homework ahead of time.
 Obviously, allowances are made for sickness, vacation, work conflicts, and other special events…but not much more!
 We have found that this commitment is the key to strong relationships and healthy groups.

 Grow Groups are for older youth & adults.
-We leave it up to each family to work out their own childcare.
+We leave it up to each group to work out their own childcare decisions.
 Sometimes it works best for families to share a sitter or to swap childcare with another family whose group meets on a different evening or time.

 Every child is precious and your child(ren) are not a distraction to you, but having young children present can potentially distract someone just at the moment when the Spirit is speaking to their heart or keep them from opening up about struggles with the group.